youngjetduan/youngjetduan.github.io/index.md

 framework.
 I obtained my Ph.D. from 2017 to 2023 at [Tsinghua University (THU)](https://www.tsinghua.edu.cn), supervised by Prof.
 Jie Zhou and Asst.
 Prof. [Jianjiang Feng](http://ivg.au.tsinghua.edu.cn/~jfeng) since 2017.
-I received B.Eng in the Department of Automation at Tsinghua University from 2013 to 2017.
+I received B.Eng in the Department of Automation at THU from 2013 to 2017.

 ## News